MyForking/AnimeXStream/README.md

 * Glide

 ## Contribution
-Whether you have ideas, translations, design changes, code cleaning, or real heavy code changes, help is always welcome.
-The more is done the better it gets!
+Your ideas, translations, design changes, code cleaning, or real heavy code changes or any help is always welcome.
+The more is contribution the better it gets

 [Pull requests](https://github.com/mukul500/AnimeXStream/pulls) will be reviewed